Facts about Jersey

-Jersey is a self-governing dependency of the British Crown.
-Jersey is not part of the UK and isn’t represented in the UK parliament.
+Jersey is a self-governing dependency of the British Crown and is not part of the UK and isn’t represented in the UK parliament.
 The Queen is the Head of State for Jersey.
 The Lieutenant Governor is Her Majesty's personal representative.

 Fact sheet on the UK's relationship with Crown Dependencies